Building Materials Will Not Be Harmed By Weather

 Once your modular home is completed in the production facility, it is then transported to the building site.
 There, the builder will perform a number of remaining interior and exterior tasks.

 On the interior of the home, the builder will:

 - Repair any stress cracks that occur during transportation (this is common and repairs are typically minor)

 - Drywall finish between passageways and marriage wall openings

 - Complete flooring, add carpet and/or laminate or vinyl flooring between marriage walls

-- Install and hook up mechanicals like ductwork and plumbing, as well as electrical connections and, of course, air conditioning.
+- Install and hook up mechanicals like ductwork and plumbing, as well as electrical connections and, of course, heating and

 - Finish stairs for basements and second stories